LLM-Agent-UMF: LLM-based Agent Unified Modeling Framework for Seamless Design of Multi Active/Passive Core-Agent Architectures: The LLM-Agent-UMF

-Prompt safeguarding necessitates employing measures to detect and mitigate unauthorized access to Large Language Models through prompt injection attacks \textbf{\cite{142}}.
-Techniques for enhancing the security of LLM-based agents can be integrated directly into the LLM itself, with Adversarial Training (AT) being a prominent example \textbf{\cite{129}} AT enhances an LLM's defense mechanisms by fine-tuning it with augmented training data containing adversarial examples, thereby increasing the model's ability to safeguard against malicious prompts and improving its robustness.
-However, AT faces significant limitations, such as the challenges in efficiently selecting adversarial examples and the model's exposure to adversarial perturbations such as HOUYI \textbf{\cite{143}}, a black-box prompt injection attack.
-Moreover, such training-based security techniques may impact the generative performance of the LLM which necessitates additional evaluation steps.
+Prompt safeguarding necessitates employing measures to detect and mitigate unauthorized access to Large Language Models (LLMs) through prompt injection attacks {\cite{142}}.
+Techniques for enhancing the security of LLM-based agents can be integrated directly into the LLM itself, with Adversarial Training (AT) being a prominent example {\cite{129}}.
+AT enhances an LLM's defense mechanisms by fine-tuning it with augmented training data containing adversarial examples, thereby increasing the model's ability to safeguard against malicious prompts and improving its robustness.
+However, AT faces significant limitations, such as challenges in efficiently selecting adversarial examples and vulnerability to adversarial perturbations like HOUYI {\cite{143}}, a black-box prompt injection attack.
+Moreover, such training-based security techniques may impact the generative performance of the LLM, necessitating additional evaluation steps.

-Other techniques address these limitations by decoupling the security measures from the LLM and delegating them to a distinct entity that we identify as a core-agent supplemented with a security module as illustrated in Figure~\ref{fig:figure_03}.
-This decoupling is essential for improved protection and enables the implementation of more advanced security protocols on the LLM input, which can evolve independently of the LLM's training process.
-An example of this approach is Nvidia NeMo \textbf{\cite{144}}, which functions as an intermediary layer between users and LLMs, employing advanced techniques such as vector databases and comparison with stored canonical forms to filter and process user inputs before they reach the model, thereby providing robust prompt safeguarding without directly modifying the underlying LLM.
+To address these limitations and enhance protection, other techniques decouple security measures from the LLM, delegating them to a distinct entity identified as a core-agent supplemented with a dedicated security module, as illustrated in Figure~\ref{fig:overview-of-core-agent-internal-structure-in-llm-based-agent}.
+This decoupling is critical for robust prompt safeguarding and enables the implementation of advanced security protocols that continuously monitor and filter LLM inputs, evolving independently of the LLM's training process.
+An example of this approach is Nvidia NeMo {\cite{144}}, which functions as an intermediary layer between users and LLMs, employing advanced techniques such as vector databases and comparison with stored canonical forms to detect and mitigate malicious inputs before they reach the model, thereby providing robust prompt safeguarding without directly modifying the underlying LLM.

-These approaches are essential to address scalability challenges, enable proactive defense, and facilitate continuous learning in LLM security, ensuring that protection mechanisms can adapt to new threats and maintain the integrity of LLM interactions.

 \item \textbf{Response Safeguarding:}